 "I think what we are trying to do is "I think what we are trying to do is cause people to change, change their lifestyle," he said.
-"What we are doing is causing these people to realize they are involved with an addictive substance that is destroying their life and that prevention and treatment are the key.
+"What we are do-ing is causing these people to realize they are involved with an addictive substance that is destroying their life and that prevention and treat-ment are the key.
 We have to provide them with the ability to realize they should seek treatment."

-The sheriff is convinced, too, that arresting, prosecuting and jailing drug users and offenders does make a difference in the lives of individuals.
+The sheriff is convinced, too, that arresting, prosecuting and jailing drifference in the lives of individuals.